SCoPE VLM: Selective Context Processing for Efficient Document Navigation in Vision-Language Models: Experiments

-\textbf{Effectiveness of Document Navigation Capabilities on GUI Control:} To evaluate the generalizability of our document navigation capabilities, we conducted experiments on the AiTZ dataset.
-We focused on two key actions that serve as direct proxies for core competencies: Scroll actions for assessing navigation proficiency and Stop actions for measuring successful task completion.
+\textbf{Effectiveness of Document Navigation Capabilities on GUI Control:} To evaluate whether the multimodal agentic reasoning and decision-making capabilities learned from Chain of Scroll generalize to other downstream tasks, we conducted experiments on the AitZ dataset, a mobile GUI control dataset.
+We focused on two key actions that serve as direct proxies for core competencies: Scroll actions for assessing navigation proficiency and Stop actions for measuring task completion accuracy.
 These actions provide ideal benchmarks for validating the transferability of our model's navigation capabilities to new domains.
-As shown in Table~\ref{tab:AitZ}, SCoPE VLM EGRPO demonstrates strong adaptation performance, achieving an overall average exact-match accuracy of 39.01\%.
-This performance gain stems from substantial improvements over Qwen 2.5 VL 3B in both targeted actions: Stop accuracy increased from 75.12\% to 80.29\%, while Scroll accuracy improved from 22.79\% to 26.66\%.
+As shown in Table~\ref{tab:AitZ}, the two SCoPE VLM variants demonstrate strong adaptation performance.
+Especially, the SCoPE VLM EGRPO exhibits better adaptation than the SFT variant, achieving an overall average exact-match accuracy of 39.01\%.
+This performance gain stems from substantial improvements over Qwen2.5 VL 3B in both targeted actions: Stop accuracy increased from 75.12\% to 80.29\%, while Scroll accuracy improved from 22.79\% to 26.66\%.
 These results provide compelling evidence that our document navigation capabilities can be effectively generalized to GUI control across different contexts.
+Although the performance gains in Scroll and Stop accuracy between SFT and EGRPO are mixed, EGRPO demonstrates better adaptation to ground truth actions overall and achieves notably higher goal progress rates.
+This further confirms the effectiveness of learning the transition from searching steps to the terminal step in multimodal agents.
 Detailed experimental setup and comprehensive results are provided in Sections~\ref{sec:evaluation_setup} and~\ref{GUI-result-appendix}, respectively.